dpl10/quaesitor-cli/README.md

 # quaesitor-cli
-A node-based command–line interface for quaesitor.
+A node-based command–line interface for *QUAESITOR*.

-Quaesitor locates Latin scientific names in Chinese, Czech, Danish, Dutch, English, French, German, Italian, Japanese, Latin, Norwegian, Polish, Portuguese, Russian, Spanish, and Swedish text (approximately 96% of biodiversity titles).
+*QUAESITOR* locates Latin scientific names in Chinese, Czech, Danish, Dutch, English, French, German, Italian, Japanese, Latin, Norwegian, Polish, Portuguese, Russian, Spanish, and Swedish text (approximately 96% of biodiversity titles).
 It uses a combination of pattern matching (regular expressions), a Bloom filter, and a trio of complementary ensembled neural networks.
-A [live version](https://www.nybg.org/files/scientists/dlittle/quaesitor.html) of the web interface is hosted at the New York Botanical Garden.
+A [live version](https://www.nybg.org/files/scientists/dlittle/quaesitor-web/) of the web interface is hosted at the New York Botanical Garden.

 ### install
 `npm install quaesitor-cli -g`